ni/nimble/packages/nimble-components/src/toggle-tip/specs/toggle-tip-ixd.md

 -   In a _form_ or _editor_ view to display additional information or context for a specific element.
 -   When the additional information or context provided by the toggletip is not valuable for most users of the control.
+-   Content is "static" reference documentation.

 **When not to use:**

 -   When the additional information or context is valuable for most users of the control.
 This context should be visible by default.
+-   Content is "dynamic" or updated in response to actions like error messages or server responses.

 ## Anatomy